mdnahas/Peano_Book/README.md

 ## Compiling to PDF

-If you want the most up-to-date version, or you want to modify it, or you want it on your paper size (e.g., A4), you can compile the document.
+If you missed it above, there is **[a recent pre-compiled PDF](https://github.com/mdnahas/Peano_Book/raw/master/Peano.pdf)**.
+But if you want the most up-to-date version, or you want to modify it, or you want it on your paper size (e.g., A4), or you are a masochist, you can compile the document.
 Here's how you do that:

 1. Install [LaTeX](https://www.latex-project.org/get/)